 In this section we give a short introduction to the Logiweb system, a web-based system for distribution of mathematical definitions, lemmas, and proofs writing web-pages.
 Cf. [1].
 For further details and elaboration on the myriad of intricacies and topics concerning the system we refer to Klaus Grue's introduction to Logiweb, namely the check page.
-Alternatively, we recommend the peano page introducing peano arithmetic, which is displays well the system "at work".
-In order to obtain a thorough knowledge of the system one is adviced to follow the course "Logic" or read the base page (cf. [2]), but probably the best choice would be to devour the exercise of writing a page proving some proposition of choice chosen from [4] using Logiweb.
-After such an exercise any logiweb work and the hardship of doing so will most likely depend on the level of mathematics one is working with.
+Alternatively, we recommend the peano page introducing peano arithmetic, which well displays the system "at work".
+In order to obtain a thorough knowledge of the system one is advised to follow the course "Logic" or to read the base page (cf. [2]), but probably the best choice would be to undertake the exercise of writing a page proving some proposition of choice from [4] using Logiweb.
+After such an exercise any work in Logiweb and the hardship of doing it will most likely depend on the level of mathematics one is working with.